CarlosEduardoFerreiraRamos/angular-component-class/README.md

 ### In this class you will learn:

-* How to use the command line to create a component;
+- How to use the command line to create a component;
-* How to apply a global style and at component level;
+- How to apply a style at component level;
-* How to pass data into a component;
+- How to pass data into a component;
-* How to emit event from a component and listening to it;
+- How to emit event from a component and listening to it;
-* How use content projection;
+- How use content projection;
-* How to select content to be projected;
+- How to select content to be projected;

 ### Pre requists: